 This checks the final velocity of a wind model.
-The quantity is the expected final velocity in km $s^{-1}$ .
+The quantity is the expected final velocity in km s^{-1} .

-19.13.31 Table lines "LineList\PDR.dat"
+19.13.31 Table lines "LineList_PDR.dat"

-This provides a way to check that the emission-line labels in any of the standard "LineList\.dat" files in the data directory are valid.
+This provides a way to check that the emission-line labels in any of the standard "LineList.dat" files in the data directory are valid.
 This is actually a form of the monitor command since it will announce a botched monitor if it cannot find any of the lines.
+Note that all 5 characters of the keyword lines need to be entered to avoid confusion with the keyword linear.